GiovanniMisseri/Discounted-cumulative-gain/README.md

 |capture dry carpet cleaner|14-3fcy4vy4n7-n86       |1  |1     |0          |0     |
 +--------------------------+------------------------+---+------+-----------+------+
 ```
 - The query dataframe contains the results of the items relevance scoring given a query.
-Below a sample of query dataframe:
+Below a sample of query dataframe and its schema:
 ```
 +------------------------------------------------------------------------------------------------------------------------------+--------------------------+
 |items                                                                                                                         |query                     |